-Coordinator staff: There will be significant increases in administrative duties for the existing Observer Coordinator staff were they to manage a corps of 50 seasonal Observers, including: hiring for and re-activating PCNs; assigning

-- 5. Uncertainty of Observer deployment timing and duration: In order to fill and retain employees in observer positions.
-ADF&G must provide reliable minimum employment and reasonable predictability of employment to observers in the face of uncertainty in the timing, duration. and number of necessary observer deployments through a year.
+Coordinator staff: There will be significant increases in administrative duties for the existing Observer Coordinator staff were they to manage a corps of 50 seasonal Observers, including: hiring for and re-activating PCNs; assigning and tracking duties; writing evaluations; budgeting; and arranging travel.
+We propose an additional full-time Admin.
+Clerk III and other increases in the Observer Coordination staff operating budget to help with these new responsibilities. - 5.
+Uncertainty of Observer deployment timing and duration: In order to fill and retain employees in observer positions, ADF&G must provide reliable minimum employment and reasonable predictability of employment to observers in the face of uncertainty in the timing, duration, and number of necessary observer deployments through a year.
 That would involve developing schedules of minimum numbers of observers and periods of employment by month or season, depending on fishery.
 A rough example of drafting such scheduling is provided in Appendix 1.
 Requiring preregistration of vessels with a sufficient lead-time prior to participation could facilitate planning observer deployments.
 Occasional shortfalls due to unpredictable needs may necessitate the use of non-permanent employees. - 6.
 Housing of Observers in Dutch Harbor between trips: Housing for a dozen or more Observers during briefings and debriefings may be required at some times.
 There are currently no bunkhouse facilities sufficient for such increased demand.
-The costs and benefits of providing per diem for housing during such periods versus the those for providing and maintaining new bunkhouse facilities in Dutch Harbor need to be evaluated. - Interim measures and transition to State-employed observers: Were the State to develop a "State Observer Corps" there would be a period of transition from the establishment of that corps to the full use of Stateemployed observers.
-It must be assured that observers needed during that transition period can continue to be supplied as present through use of thirdparty contractors and non-permanent ADF&G-employees.
+The costs and benefits of providing per diem for housing during such periods versus the those for providing and maintaining new bunkhouse facilities in Dutch Harbor need to be evaluated. - 7.
+Interim measures and transition to State-employed observers:

+Were the State to develop a "State Observer Corps" there would be a period of transition from the establishment of that corps to the full use of State-employed observers.
+It must be assured that observers needed during that transition period can continue to be supplied as present through use of third-party contractors and non-permanent ADF&G-employees.